ericagol/script2gle/SYNTAX.md

 plot(x,...)
 plot(x,y,...)
 ```
-where `...` goes for options, accepted options are:
+where `...` goes for options, accepted options at the moment are:
 - **line style**: `-` (line), `:` (dotted), `-.` (dashed-dotted), `--` (dashed),
 - **marker symbols**: (after line style symbol if any) `+`, `o`, `*`, `x`, `s` (square), `^` (triangle),
 - **line style+color**: append a color to one of the line style symbol so for example `-r` will produce a red line, basic colors are `r`, `g`, `b`,`c` (cyan), `m` (magenta), `y`, `k` (black), `w`,